BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ^ There are aircraft carriers that can carry 63 aircraft of various types

-^ But they're slow, really expensive, and they take forever to build.
+^ But they're slow, really expensive (2-5 billion), and they take forever to build.

-^ A new aircraft carrier costs in between 2-5 billion.
-And the US is looking at designing new aircraft carriers and the cost for development and design is going to be closer to 10-12 billion.

-^ And aircraft carriers take around 5 years to build.
-So if you think you might need to use an aircraft carrier you better have started building it 5 years ago.

 ---

 ![fit](assets/uss-winston-s-churchill-destroyer.jpg)

 ^ There are destroyers.
-They're good at short range battles but don't hold any aircraft.
-And they usually need to team up with bigger ships.
+They're good at medium range battles but don't hold any aircraft so they can't do any land based missions.
+And because of that they usually need to team up with bigger ships.

-^ These are much cheaper but they still cost a lot to build and they take a lot less time to create
+^ These are much cheaper but they still cost a lot to build

 ---